by Anna Hicks

 Massachusetts: Danvers State Lunatic Asylum

 The state of Massachusetts already has its fair share of hauntings, so a lunatic asylum isn’t that far of a stretch to believe.
-Massachusetts very own Danvers State Lunatic Asylum is nicknamed the “Witches Castle on the Hill.”
+Massachusetts’s very own Danvers State Lunatic Asylum is nicknamed the “Witches Castle on the Hill.”
 The building was erected in 1878 in what was once the original Salem’s Village.
 Salem’s Village was the first location in the infamous Salem Witch Trials of 1692.
-In the beginning, this asylum was lauded for its state-of-the-art treatments and caring for their patients deeply.
+In the beginning, this asylum was lauded for its state-of-the-art treatments and caring for its patients deeply.
 However, once the funding ran low, staffing became scarce, and patients kept pouring in, the asylum quickly sank into concentration camp status.

 In the end, things became so bad that many patients laid dead in their rooms for days, before they were discovered.
 The hospital was closed down for good in 1992, but rumor has it that the victims still remain.
 Once demolished, a set of apartments were built on the grounds.
 Residents of the apartment buildings, as well as their visitors, are often visited by the ghostly apparitions of the dead.
 Full body appearances, bumps in the night, and other otherworldly occurrences make it clear that the spirits in this particular hospital have yet to move on into the light.